 Iceland’s state faith is Evangelical Lutheran in majority and this has brought about a few stunning churches that are worth checking out.
 In the quaint town of Akureyri, visit the imposing Akureyrarkirkja church with a 3200 pipe organ, and a suspended ship hanging from its ceiling.
 In the centrum of the same town, you’ll also find a an oasis of flowers in the stunning arctic botanical garden that is both an initiative and accomplishment of local women.

 However, you shouldn’t miss visiting the capital city, Reykjavik, for some concentrated Icelandic culture.
 The striking Hallgrimskirkja church is actually built by the same architect as the former one in Akureyri, in a similar yet different style and a very tall tower.
 Other places of interest are definitely the iconic Harpa Opera House located just by the water; the futuristic globe shaped structure of The Pearl that houses a saga museum with figurines and a revolving restaurant offering panoramic views of the city.
 Last but not least, the Whales of Iceland exhibition museum in Reykjavik’s old harbour boasts the largest exhibit of its kind in Europe, with life size whale models.

-Visiting Iceland is truly a groundbreaking summer travel experience; its wonderful sites and splendid visuals are best seen during spring and summer months, when the temperatures are in their… warmest season.
-If you don’t mind trading your swimsuit and tan lines for epic vistas and visuals that will fill your head enough to last a lifetime, then you should strongly consider visiting Iceland next summer.
+Visiting Iceland is truly a groundbreaking summer travel experience; its wonderful sites and splendid visuals are best seen during spring and summer months, when the temperatures are the warmest of the season.
+If you don’t mind trading your swimsuit and tan lines for vistas and visuals that will fill your head enough to last a lifetime, then you should strongly consider visiting Iceland during the summer.
 Get to see the best of Iceland by trusting in the world’s best boutique cruise liner, Variety Cruises.
 This way you combine accommodation and excursions with ease, comfort and style.